NathanHinthorne/Book-Frontend/README.md

 ## Description

-This frontend application was built to run on [another team's web API](https://github.com/parker7johnson/460-Backend).
+This frontend application was built to run on [another group's web API](https://github.com/parker7johnson/460-Backend).
 It uses React, Next.js, and Material UI to create a simple app with a navigation bar and pages to (1) search for books, (2) view a book's details, and (3) add a new book to the database.

 ## How to use